How do I know what I'm getting when I buy CBD?

-- CBD Paste: Highly concentrated full extract paste can be used orally as well as topically and is fast acting,
+- CBD extract: Highly concentrated full extract paste can be used orally as well as topically and is fast acting,

 - Edibles: My favorite is the gummy, swallowing it mostly whole allows the cannabinoids to absorb like a time release as the gummy digests.

-- Creams and Salves: Helping with symptoms of pain & skin conditions when applied topically.
-Hemp Dropz pain cream is wildly popular and my personal favorite for putting where it hurts.
+- Creams and Salves: Reported to help with symptoms of pain & skin conditions when applied topically.
+Yin Yang Infusions pain cream is wildly popular and my personal favorite for putting where it hurts.